 An urban renewal project located in Atlanta, Georgia, that uses wood’s design versatility and sustainability in its construction to build an award-winning development on the site of the former Atlantic Steel Mill.
 Engineered wood plays a leading role in the construction of two of Atlantic Stations’ high-density residential projects.

 Washington State History Museum

 The museum’s objective was to create a world class facility while retaining the historic architecture of the former railroad station alongside.
 Plywood concrete forms were used to shape eleven 55-foot-high reinforced arches.
-These were designed to accentuate the facade as well as harmonise with the historic Union Station, and its four vaulted arches forming its central dome. (four more concrete formwork case studies).
+These were designed to accentuate the facade as well as harmonise with the historic Union Station, and its four vaulted arches forming its central dome. (three more concrete formwork case studies).